Skip to main content

 Upgrade Process Flow

-1. Customer is identified in enterprise systems using configured search criteria
+1. Customer is identified in enterprise systems and a golden record is returned from EIMP

-5. If a local wallet is found in CCG, it's upgraded to an enterprise wallet, preserving all payment methods and history
+7. If a local wallet is found in CCG, it gets upgraded to an enterprise wallet through the CreateCustomerCommandHandler flow, which also triggers the merge process to transfer payment methods

 Detailed Wallet Upgrade Sequence